What is a cookie?

 Strictly necessary cookies

-Functional cookies allow our websites to remember preferences you have made on our website whilst browsing and help to personalise your experience.
-We may store your location to ensure that we show you the website relevant to your area.
+Functional cookies allow our website to remember preferences you have made whilst browsing and help to personalise your experience.
+We may store your location to ensure that we show you the website relevant to your location.

 Third party cookies